Nizza Monferrato Wine Region

 Most of the villages of the Nizza area also offer plenty of sites to see.
 One remarkable spot is Tra le Terra e il Cielo in the village of Moasca.
 Upon its rooftop, al fresco dining will give you a perfect repose and ideal location from which to take in the local beauty.
 The cafe’s surrounding towers and wall relics of structures past will remind you of the battles that were fought to bring the peace of today.
 Explore the towers and thank our forebearers for defending such a magnificent place.

-For more information about the Nizza Monferrato wine region, click here:
+For information about the Monferrato wine road in Asti

 About the Writer: